What are survey questions examples for getting started?

 If you find yourself searching for the best way to ask and organize your survey questions for a market research study, company feedback, or academic paper, you are not alone.
 Writing the types of survey questions that accurately represent public opinion is the number one concern for people new to designing surveys and professional researchers alike.

-This article provides survey questions examples to help you reduce or eliminate:
+This article provides examples of survey questions to help you reduce or eliminate:

 - Respondent bias